dialmaster/DockTUI/README.md

 ## Configuration

-dockerview can be customized through a YAML configuration file.
-A default `dockerview.yaml` is included.
+DockTUI can be customized through a YAML configuration file.
+A default `DockTUI.yaml` is included.

 ### Configuration Locations

-dockerview looks for configuration in this order:
+DockTUI looks for configuration in this order:
-1. Path in `DOCKERVIEW_CONFIG` environment variable
+1. Path in `DOCKTUI_CONFIG` environment variable
-2. `./dockerview.yaml` (included default)
+2. `./DockTUI.yaml` (included default)
-3. `~/.config/dockerview/dockerview.yaml`
+3. `~/.config/DockTUI/DockTUI.yaml`

 ### Basic Settings